torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 https://www.zen-cart.com/showthread.php?180447-Multiple-Products-(Copy-Move-Delete)

 -----------------------------
-2020 11 04 Current Status: tested on php 7.3.11 with Zen Cart 157a
+Status as of 2023 04 23: Tested on Zen Cart 158a and php 8.2.5.

-USE AT OWN RISK - TEST THOROUGHLY ON YOUR DEVELOPMENT SERVER.
+This is a complex plugin, although it has been in use on my site for a long time, you may find a bug, so BEFORE making big changes on your production site TEST THOROUGHLY ON YOUR DEVELOPMENT SERVER.

-Please report all bugs on GitHub.
+Please report all bugs on GitHub with steps how to reproduce.

 -----------------------------